ApprenticeAI/frapy/docs/topics/media-pipeline.rst

   new file names.

-  For example, if your custom file name scheme uses a product title and the site changes an item's product title between scrapes, Scrapy will re-download the same media using updated file names.
+  For example, if your custom file name scheme uses a product title and the site changes an item's product title between scrapes, Frapy will re-download the same media using updated file names.

 For more information about the ``file_path`` method, see :ref:`topics-media-pipeline-override`.